Bilbrough History, Family Crest & Coats of Arms

 The surname Bilbrough was first found in Yorkshire, at the village of Billbrough where despite the village's long history back to the Domesday Book, has a population of only 319 accordingly to the 2001 census.

-Important Dates for the Bilbrough family
+Early History of the Bilbrough family

 This web page shows only a small excerpt of our Bilbrough research.
 Another 221 words (16 lines of text) covering the years 1086, 1219, 1308, 1379, 1500, 1567, and 1632 are included under the topic Early Bilbrough History in all our PDF Extended History products and printed products wherever possible.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Bilbrough has undergone many spelling variations, including Bilbrough, Bilbrow, Bilborough, Billeburg, Bilburgh, Bilburg, Bilbery, Billbrey and many more.

 Early Notables of the Bilbrough family (pre 1700)